Posterior Conformal Prediction: PAC guarantees

 \subsubsection{PAC guarantee of PCP}

-We next prove that our PCP interval has a PAC guarantee when the membership probabilities in our mixture model satisfies a stability assumption.
+We next prove that our PCP interval has a PAC guarantee when the membership probabilities in our mixture model satisfy a stability assumption.
 Our theorem is inspired by the following series of works on full conformal prediction (FCP) \citep{vovk2005algorithmic}.
-First, \citet{lei2018distribution} demonstrate that if the predictive model $\hat{\mu}$ is stable against pertubation of one response data point in the training set, FCP can achieve an interval length comparable to the oracle interval that uses the true conditional quantile of the residual.
+First, \citet{lei2018distribution} demonstrate that if the predictive model $\hat{\mu}$ is stable against pertubation of one response data point in the training set, FCP can achieve an interval length comparable to the interval that uses the true conditional quantile of the residual.
 More recently, \citet{bian2023training} shows that FCP is impossible to obtain the PAC guarantee of SCP in distribution-free settings. \citet{liang2023algorithmic} then proves that FCP can have a PAC guarantee if $\hat \mu$ is stable against the change of adding multiple data points into the training set.

 We note that the setup of our problem is different from that of FCP.
 Regarding the assumption, we will require the weights in our p-values to be stable rather than the predictive model $\hat \mu$.
 Unlike the results above, we now allow the weights to depend on any data in $Z_{[n+1]}$.
 In what follows, we use the general notation introduced in (\ref{equ:p_n}-\ref{equ:p_n_3}).
-We denote the non-normalized PCP weights in \eqref{equ:p_n} and their sum as